phenax/typed-regex/docs/API.md

 #### `captureAll`
-Extract all the capture groups from the regular expression as an array of typed results Returns the an array of typed capture groups of type Array<[RegExCaptureResult](#RegExCaptureResult)>.
+Extract all the capture groups from the regular expression as an array of typed results.
+Returns the an array of typed capture groups of type Array<[RegExCaptureResult](#RegExCaptureResult)>.

 **Signature -**